Monad Testnet Faucet

 Do I need balance to claim?

-No. It is a testnet token with no monetary value.
+No. Monad testnet tokens are experimental assets with no monetary or market value.

 Yes.
 Only your public wallet address is required.
-Never share your private key.
+Never share your private key or recovery phrase.

 Secure Access